-Our team have reviewed over 1,000 lease contracts and associated operational data.
-We use our experience and expertise to provide assurance over the data in your CMS and reduce exposure in divestment and default scenarios.
-Our CMS subject matter experts are familiar with contract documents, complex cross-border financing arrangements including OTC derivative structures and hedging, technical documents and AerData's CMS, AMT Sybex's Leasepoint and proprietary systems.
+Our team has reviewed over 1,000 lease contracts and associated operational data.
+We use our expertise to provide assurance over the data in your CMS and reduce exposure in divestment and default scenarios.
+Our CMS experts are familiar with contract documents, complex cross-border financing arrangements including OTC derivative structures and hedging, technical documents and AerData's CMS, AMT Sybex's Leasepoint and proprietary systems.